doctorray117/minecraft-ondemand/README.md

 ## Elastic File System
 EFS is where the world data and server properties are stored, and persists between runs of the minecraft server.
 Connecting to EFS and making changes is only possible by mounting it to an Linux based EC2 instance or by SFTP via AWS Transfer.

-## Elastic Container Registry
-Create a new private repo for our watchdog in ECR, such as 'minecraft/mcwatchdog'.

 ## IAM
 The IAM Console is where we configure the roles and policies required to give access to the Task running the Minecraft server and the Lambda Function used to start it.